weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 Wow!
 That's a lot more settings than what we specified!

 What's happened is that Weaviate has added some default configurations for you.
-You can change these these options if you wish, but there is no need to for this guide.
+You can change these options if you wish, but there is no need to for this guide.

 Great!
 Your database is set up with a schema and ready to go.
 Next, we will show you how you can add **Publication** data into Weaviate.